One record at a time: 154. Goldfrapp - Black Cherry

 I have never felt the same compulsion to buy debut album "Felt Mountain" as it is both relatively expensive and not as suited to my taste.
 I find Goldfrapp very hard to pin down: they are capable of producing the most sublime and enchanting music yet are equally capable of serving up dross with lyrics like, "Titties that live on and on forever".

-This whiff of artistic temperament caused a ripple of discontent amongst the crowd who had paid their money and expected their pound of flesh.
-It seemed that most people ignored the instruction and took pictures anyway (including myself).
+This whiff of artistic temperament caused a ripple of discontent amongst the crowd: we had paid our money and expected a pound of flesh in return.
+As it turned out, most people ignored the instruction and took pictures anyway (including myself).
 The punishment for ignoring the artist's instruction was metered out via the PA which was turned up to 11 in an attempt to deafen us.
 I've been going to gigs for over 30 years but this remains the loudest I have ever heard.

-Whilst some of the details of this incident might be completely imagined, the core elements reinforce the notion that Goldfrapp consider themselves as "artists" and not mere musicians.
+Whilst some of the details of this incident might be exaggerated, the core elements reinforce the notion that Goldfrapp consider themselves as "artists" and not mere musicians.
 Whilst they have a tendency to take themselves too seriously and go off the rails, that isn't the case with this album.

 The record opens with the excellent "Crystalline Green" which pulses with analogue synths and sweeping effects.
 Alison sings some perfect top lines as Will builds the backing track into a soaring colossus - this is nothing like the previous album "Felt Mountain".